 - Car production could go down, while the need for durability increases.
 It’s estimated that cars are parked an average of 96 percent of the time, meaning that they are only driven 4 percent of any given day.
 In the future, with the ability for cars to be shared and available on demand, a car could be in use 96 percent of the time, meaning that less people will need to buy cars.
+This might be good news for some people as getting a car can be an expensive thing, as it’s not just buying the car but also getting the insurance for the car.
+If you have a car at the moment and want to try and save some money you can get cheap car insurance here.
 However, all parts of the car will need to be more durable to respond to increased utilization.
 This increases the need for even more stringent quality throughout products and organizations, like QAD customer Cascade Engineering.

 - The design of cars will be fundamentally different.
 A self driving car will no longer need components like steering wheels and columns, gas / brake pedals, mirrors and traditional dashboards, etc. This means that the design of the car will need to be rethought.
 Entire companies will need to focus their design on a completely new product: the self-driving car.
 The focus of new designs could be more on entertainment (since drivers won’t have to drive).
 We may not need seats (made by companies like QAD customer Lear) to face forward since watching the road won’t matter (unless you’re prone to motion sickness).